openssl/openssl/doc/designs/event-queue.md

 Two things can happen:

 1. An ACK is received, triggering a READ event with ACK payload.
-2. A timer event for retransmission is triggered.
+2. A timer event for retransmission is fired.

 The action to perform for each case is: